TEAM-IGEM-IIT-ROORKEE/machine-learning-tutorial/README.md

 **The link to the google colab notebook, [here](https://colab.research.google.com/drive/1NVUAwgoObyp-GtzC754SoPZKzVZ713oB)**

+**Some Important Instructions**
+- After opening colab notebook, we would suggest to create its copy for yourself followed by uploading all necessary data files.
+Then you are good to go.
-The following documentation is similar to of google colab with mixture of code snippets and necessary explanations.
-We would recommend to go through the below documentation for better understanding.
-All necessary data files are in the repository itself, along with python file for the code.
+- The following documentation is similar to of google colab with mixture of code snippets and necessary explanations.
+In case you dont want to use google colan, we would recommend to go through the below documentation for better understanding.
+- All necessary data files are in the repository itself, along with python file for the code.

 **Dependencies**
 - Python 3.7